 Hotel review sites are one of the most important sources of customers in the hospitality industry.
-A 2019 study from TripAdvisor showed 79 percent of users are more likely to book a hotel with a higher rating when they choose “between two otherwise identical properties,” and 52 percent of users would not book a hotel with no reviews.
+Specifically, customer reviews data shows 79% of users on Tripadvisor will book a hotel with a higher rating when it comes to choosing “between two otherwise identical properties.”
+52% of users would not book a hotel with no reviews.

-With success heavily dependent on customer reviews, it’s important that your hotel’s online presence is visible on as many sites as possible.
+With success heavily dependent on online reviews, it’s important that your hotel’s online presence is visible on as many business review sites as possible.
 Creating and controlling your hotel listing on multiple sites is part of cultivating a positive online reputation.

-Listing your hotel on Google puts your establishment in front of a massive audience.
-Most people use Google services on a daily basis, which increases the chance for them to view your hotel.
-With additional improvements, you can also increase your Google ranking to make your hotel one of the top results in a local search.
+By listing your hotel on Google you put your establishment in front of a massive audience.
+Most people use Google services on a daily basis, which increases the chance for them to view your hotel, and your Google business listing can help generate leads.
+With additional improvements, you can also improve your hotel’s local SEO ranking.

 The Dutch-based website has over 29 million listings worldwide, and it claims that over 1.5 million rooms are reserved every day through the site.
 With numbers like that, it’s a no-brainer to list your hotel on the website.
 In addition to other hotels near your area you’ll also have to compete with other listings such as apartments, small B&Bs, and vacation homes.

-Yelp for Business, along with Facebook and Google, is attempting to be one-stop shop for business listings.
+A Yelp business account can be useful for additional exposure.
 Customers already use Yelp to find restaurants, so why not put your hotel on the same site?
-In addition to increased exposure, your Yelp listing makes it easier (and more convenient) for customers to view hotel information because it’s on the same app.
+In addition to more views, your Yelp listing makes it easier (and more convenient) for customers to see hotel information because it’s on the same app.

 Other Hotel Review Sites To Monitor